rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

    \omega \equiv \sqrt{\frac{R^{3}}{GM}} \, \sigma,

 is the product of the star's dynamical timescale and the oscillation frequency :math:`\sigma`.
-(Internally, :program:`gyre` works extensively with such dimensionless quantities, as it improves the stability of the numerical algorithms).
+(Internally, :program:`gyre` works extensively with such :ref:`dimensionless quantities
+<osc-dimless-form>`, as it improves the stability of the numerical
+algorithms).

 Scanning for Eigenfrequencies
 -----------------------------